astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 1. **Data Collection, Cleaning & Transformation**: Get the data.
 Make sure the data was there (enough).
 Check the data had the structure and types I wanted, and transform it if not.
 Perform veracity and distribution checks on predictors and response.
 3. **Exploratory Data Analysis**: Check the correlation of predictors, understand their relationship to the classes, and get an idea of each beer style's characteristics.
-4. **Model Selection**: Define initial model families (e.g. "logistic regression"), outline model selection scheme, develop evaluation pipelines, and select model family.
+4. **Model Selection**: Define initial model families (e.g. "logistic regression"), outline a model selection scheme, develop evaluation pipelines, and select model family.
-5. **Final Model Tuning & Output Analysis**Fit the final model on the full dataset, analyze overall performance, and deep-dive misses.
+5. **Final Model Tuning & Output Analysis**: Fit the final model on the full dataset, analyze overall performance, evaluate feature performance, and deep-dive misses.

-Notebooks and a process walkthrough is provided at the bottom of the post.
+A more detailed process walkthrough can be found in the last section of this post.

 ## Outcome

-After exploring six different families of models, each tested for their best hyperparameters, I selected a Histogram-Based Gradient Boosting Classifier with a balanced accuracy score of .866!
+After surveying six different families of models, each tested for their best hyperparameters, I ended up with a Histogram-Based Gradient Boosting Classifier with relatively sttrong a balanced accuracy score of .866.
 **Note**: Balanced accuracy here refers to sklearn's `balanced_accuracy_score`, an average of the class accuracy across all classes.

 |![Model Results](/images/beercharacteristics/model_balanced_accuracy.png)|